Fees, charges and donations

 How the scheme works

-Schools that opt-in to the scheme will receive their donations payment as part of their January operational funding instalment.
-The donations payment will be calculated based on the previous year’s July roll.
+Schools that opt-in to the scheme through the July roll return process receive their donations scheme funding as part of their January operational funding instalment.
+The funding is calculated based on the previous year’s July roll.
+If your March roll is higher than the previous year's July roll, your school will receive a top-up payment in the quarter 2 at the beginning of April.

 For more, refer to our Donation scheme FAQs.